Rooturing/HTTPSTester/README.md

 `python3 get_fulldomains.py example.com`

-The result will be saved at folder 'domain/fulldomain'
+The result will be saved at folder 'domain/fulldomain'.

 ###### Second step:

 `python3 get_https_test.py example.com`

-The result will be saved at folder 'report/test_https'
+The result will be saved at folder 'report/test_https'.

-###### Third srep:
+###### Third step:

 `python3 get_report_from_ssllab.py example.com`

-The result will be saved at folder 'report/ssllab'
+The result will be saved at folder 'report/ssllab'.

+###### Fourth step:

+`python3 generate_full_report.py example.com`

+The program will sum up of the tested results and output piechar as well as json file in the 'report/pic (and chart)' directory.

+###### Further work

+Figure out ways to test if there exists login window in the domain we test.